zoluxsys/LilyGoLib_Zfixes/docs/hardware/lilygo-t-watch-ultra.md

 > \[!IMPORTANT]
 > ⚠️ Recommended to use a charging current lower than 500mA.
 Excessive charging current will cause the PMU temperature to be too high.
+> The charging current should not be greater than half of the battery capacity

 ### ⚡ Power consumption reference